ryansnorek/pixxa-pizza/README.md

 React | Cypress

 ### Introduction
-A simple app that let's you order a pizza and instantly loaded into your oven.
+A simple app that let's you order a pizza which is instantly loaded into your oven.

 ### Engineering Notes
 - [ ] Cypress for testing